mu373/documentation/docs/computation/hpc/intro/jupyter.md

 :::tip
 Ensure you detach (`<tmux prefix> d`) when you finish using it instead of killing the shell.
 By default, the tmux prefix is `Ctrl-b`.
-So to detatch, you first push `Ctrl-b` first, release the keys, and then type `d`.
+To detatch, you first push `Ctrl-b` first, release the keys, and then type `d`.
 :::

 Check for the hostname of the allocated computing node using the following command.
 For Discovery, the hostname for computing nodes are `cXXXX` where `XXXX` is a four-digit number.